casey-oneill/casey-oneill.github.io/content/posts/post-1.md

 title: August 2025
 ---

-I presented our neurotic robots paper "Help Me, I'm Feeling Down!" at IEEE RO-MAN in Eindhoven, the Netherlands.
+Presented our paper on neurotic robots, "Help Me, I'm Feeling Down!", at IEEE RO-MAN in Eindhoven, the Netherlands.